Edon-Du/git_learning/README.md

 hello world hello     du

-we are going to record some git commands here and so no.
+we are going to  some git commands here and so no.